Market Spotlight

 Median #2 value: $15,600

 Cheap and cheerful motoring is what old British roadsters are all about.
-This being 2022, though, things aren’t quite so cheap even if the cars remain plenty cheerful.
-Alas, over the past few months, condition #2 values for chrome bumper MGBs and early Sunbeam Alpines slipped past 20 grand, and these days even driver-quality Triumph TR3s and TR4s are in $20k territory.
+This being 2022, though, things aren’t quite so cheap, even if the cars remain plenty cheerful.
+Over the past few months, condition #2 values for chrome-bumper MGBs and early Sunbeam Alpines slipped past 20 grand, and these days even driver-quality Triumph TR3s and TR4s are in $20K territory.
 Fortunately, anybody on the hunt for a cheap English two-seater is still spoiled for choice, especially if they’re willing to think a little smaller.

 Take the Triumph Spitfire, for instance.
-With the name of a Battle of Britain-winning fighter plane and a shape penned by Giovanni Michelotti, it’s cool.
+Carrying the name of a Battle of Britain–winning fighter plane and wearing shape penned by Giovanni Michelotti, this roadster is just plain cool.
 With over 300,000 built over 18 years, it’s also plentiful, and parts are easy to find.
-With a clamshell hood and simple engineering, it’s easy to work on if (erm, when) it breaks.
-It’s also always more fun to drive a slow car fast, right?
-Well, you can drive a Spitfire like a bat out of hell in the right lane even as CR-Vs and Subarus breeze by you in the left.
-And even though median #2 values are up 34 percent over the past two years they’re still cheap.
-Scruffier driver-quality Spitfires can still be had for well under five figures.
+Thanks to a clamshell hood and simple engineering, it’s easy to work on if (erm, when) it breaks.
+It’s always more fun to drive a slow car fast, right?
+Well, you can drive a Spitfire like a bat out of hell in the right lane even as CR-Vs and Outbacks breeze past in the left.
+And even though median values for #2 examples are up 34 percent over the past two years, they’re still affordable.
+Scruffier, driver-quality Spitfires can still be had for well under five figures.

 Although the Spitfire changed significantly over its nearly two-decade run, #2 values are broadly similar, holding steady in the mid-teens (add a few hundred bucks for a factory hardtop) because each version has its pluses and minuses.
-Earlier ones with swing axle rear suspension have tricky handling at the limit but they look better.
-Later ones, meanwhile, have better suspension and more creature comforts but aren’t quite as handsome.
+Earlier ones with swing-axle rear suspension have tricky handling at the limit, but they look better.
+Later models have better suspension and more creature comforts but aren’t quite as handsome.

 1997-04 Porsche Boxster